 Motoyuki, Homestay student from Japan

-See what some of our host families have to say about hosting students…
+Read what some of our hosts have to say about hosting students…

 Hosting has been a fantastic personal journey for me and has greatly enriched my life with numerous friends around the globe.
 It has taught me several lessons in multi-cultural diversity and created a desire to travel more and meet the families of the many students that I’ve hosted.